EngoEngine/engoengine.github.io/concepts/mobileBuilding.md

 title: Mobile
 ---

-The `engo` game engine, and Go in general, has a two ways to build for a mobile device: binding or building.
+The `engo` game engine, and Go in general, has two ways to build for a mobile device: binding or building.

-First, you'll need to [install goMobile] (https://github.com/golang/go/wiki/Mobile).
+First, you'll need to [install Go Mobile] (https://github.com/golang/go/wiki/Mobile).

 ## Using gomobile build